Hours & Admission

 Cost—$6/Adult; $5/Senior; and $3/Child.
 An advanced reservation is required.

-This tour could involve difficult information including discussions of violence and other topics that might not be suitable for everyone.
+This tour could involve difficult information that might not be suitable for everyone.
 Parental discretion is advised.

 Visitors Can Add a “Family Hands-on History Adventure Box” for $15.